PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Update here-string syntax.md

 The special backwards compatibility behavior when using a single `@` could be removed to make it easier for new users to learn the syntax and to simplify the code.
 However it was declined the last time a PR was made: https://github.com/PowerShell/PowerShell/issues/2337#issuecomment-452380310

+Another update for the here-string syntax could be to allow it for single lines, like: `Write-Host @'Hello'@` this would enable users to type out strings without having to think about escaping quote characters.
+It would also enable tab completion providers to simplify the escaping logic for completion values.
+This can be added at a later point.